aakash-webdev/Useful-Tools/README.md

 <br>

 11. ## Responsive Design :
-- https://responsively.app/ (An app, where you can design the website all size at once)
+- https://responsively.app/ (An app, where you can inspect the website all size at once)